 A third way of having a prenuptial agreement annulled is through proving a lack of disclosure at the time of making the agreement.
 Couples making prenups are bound to disclose their assets and liabilities so that the signors fully understand the financial pictures of their co-signors.
 Some people try to hide wealth during prenup negotiations and for this reason provide incomplete information to their future spouses.

 Though prenups are great tools to have when divorces occur, they can be difficult documents to overcome when duress, incapacity and disclosure problems plague their inceptions.
 A prenuptial agreement is a binding contract that cannot be discarded at the whim of the parties.
-Attorney Louis P. Winner understands the challenges many Kentucky residents face when trying to invalidate their prenuptial agreements and can help them find solutions to their prenup problems.
+Attorney Winner Law Group, LLC understands the challenges many Kentucky residents face when trying to invalidate their prenuptial agreements and can help them find solutions to their prenup problems.